Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-01.md

 const ctx = canvas.getContext("2d");
 ```

-`ctx` is the convas context.
+`ctx` is the canvas context.
 You'll call on methods of this object to draw on the canvas.

 - **Q:** What's a method?
 - **Q:** What's an Object?